victor-onoja/victor-onoja/README.md

 - 👋 Hi, I’m Victor Onoja Odoh.
-A Software Engineer and Application Developer.
+A Software Engineer.

 - 👀 I’m interested in building and maintaining software for Mobile and Web platforms.

 - 🌱 My current tech stack ==> Flutter, ReactJs, NextJs, NodeJs, Python

 - 💞️ I’m looking to work on exciting projects related to my field as mentioned above.

+- 🙂‍↕️ I'm learning machine learning engineering and AI.

 - 📫 How to reach me odohvictor47@gmail.com, +2349063643914.